 Justification for (1):

 × P Justification for (2):

-Contraction of the second
+Charles and a second

 The materialist can then respond to the idealist's argument.
 First, the materialist evaluates the argument for validity:

 The above argument is of the form: So, This is? is not? valid.